ahayman/RxStream/Docs/promise.md

 1. A `Promise` can have branching processing chains just like any other stream.
 This means that one branch my terminate successfully, while another might end up retrying because of a processing error.
 In normal use, this is probably not a problem, but it’s something you should be aware of.
 2. If you were to create a series of `onTerminate` observers, the observers would be executed in the reverse order they were added.
 Again, this is because a Promise terminates from the bottom up.
 Again, it’s unlikely this will ever present itself as a problem, but it’s something I should note.

+### Replaying Value

+When you receive a Promise, you can never know whether the Promise has been completed or not, so it's usually a good idea to call `replay()` at the end of your processing chain in order to ensure that the Promise's value is replayed into the processing chain if the Future has already been filled.
+If it hasn't been filled, calling `replay()` will do nothing.

+### Merge Operations

+Just as any stream, both Future and Promise can be merged into other streams.
+It's important to understand how a Future and Promise work before you attempt merging them into each other or another type of stream.

+Because merge operations always return the left-hand Stream type (the stream being merged into, or the stream on which `merge/combine/zip` is called), then merging _any_ stream into a Future or Promise will return a Future or Promise.
+This creates very specific behavior:

+ - `merge(_)` - Merge operations will emit 1 value from _either_ stream and then complete.
+ - `combine(_)` and `zip(_)`: Both combine and zip will end up doing the exact same thing.
+They will emit 1 combination of values, 1 from each stream and then complete.